 Blackpool Cricket Club

 Blackpool Cricket Club is based at a 5,000 capacity cricket ground on the western side of Stanley Park.
-Each year the club hosts a popular bonfire night fireworks display.
+Every year the club hosts a popular bonfire night fireworks display.

-A BMX track, built to national competition standards, is set to open in 2011.
+A BMX track, built to national competition standards, opened in 2011.

 Blackpool Model Village